 McLean (pop.
-775) was founded around the turn of the 20th century by an English rancher, Alfred Rowe, who later lost his life on the Titanic in 1912.
+756) was founded around the turn of the 20th century by an English rancher, Alfred Rowe, who later lost his life on the Titanic in 1912.
 Considering its minimal size, McLean is now perhaps the most evocative town along the Texas stretch of Route 66.
-Bypassed only in the early 1980s, the old main drag is eerily silent, with a few businesses—such as a boot shop—and a fine Texas-shaped neon sign still standing despite the near-total drop in passing trade.
+Bypassed only in the early 1980s, the old main drag is eerily silent, with a few businesses—such as a boot shop—and a fine Texas-shaped neon sign that still stands despite the near-total drop in passing trade.

-Besides the barbed wire museum, a pair of places next to each other at the west end of McLean offer good food and reliably clean and pleasant rooms: Try the thick steaks, juicy catfish, and weekend barbecue at the Red River Steak House (101 W. Route 66, 806/779-8940), then sleep at the Cactus Inn (101 Pine St., 806/779-2346).
+Besides the barbed wire museum, a pair of places next to each other at the west end of McLean offer good food and reliably clean and pleasant rooms: Try the thick steaks, juicy catfish, and weekend barbecue at the Red River Steakhouse (101 W. Route 66, 806/779-8940), then sleep at the Cactus Inn (101 Pine St., 806/779-2346, $50 and up).

 The town of Groom (pop.
-565), which is 45 miles east of Amarillo on the north side of I-40 at exit 113, holds two of the more eye-catching sights along old Route 66.
+562), which is 45 mi (72 km) east of Amarillo on the north side of I-40 at exit 110, holds two of the more eye-catching sights along old Route 66.
 One of these is a water tower on the north side of I-40 that leans like the Tower of Pisa, causing drivers to stop and rub their eyes, then stop and pull out the camera to take some snapshots to show the folks back home.
-The other landmark is even harder to miss, a gigantic stainless steel cross—just shy of 200 feet tall and weighing 1.25 tons.
+The other landmark is even harder to miss: a gigantic stainless-steel cross—just shy of 200 ft (61 km) tall and weighing 1.25 tons (1,134 kg).
 This was the largest cross in the western hemisphere until a competitive copycat erected a slightly taller one along I-70 in Effingham, Illinois.
-Erected by a religious group in 1995, the Groom cross stands above a series of sculptures depicting biblical scenes and the evils of abortion.
+Erected by a religious group in 1995, the Groom cross stands above a series of sculptures depicting biblical scenes and anti-abortion imagery.